What to pack for Paris in September

 Portable Phone Charger

-A portable phone charger is a must-have when traveling, especially in unfamiliar cities.
+A portable phone charger is a must-have when packing for Paris, especially in unfamiliar cities.
 It’s a reliable way to ensure your phone remains charged, allowing you to use navigation apps, communicate with others, and access important information.
 In addition to a portable charger, consider carrying a charging cable and perhaps a spare power bank if you expect to be away from power sources for extended periods.
 This extra preparation will help alleviate the fear of your phone running out of battery while exploring new places.

 Neck Pillow